lisalindqvist95/proj5_frontend/README.md

 ### User Navigation
  - As a Site User I can immediately easily find the navigation so that I can use the website with ease.
- - As a Site User, I can view a list of posts and scroll infanetly so that I don't have to click to the next page.
+ - As a Site User, I can view a list of posts and scroll infinitely so that I don't have to click to the next page.
  - As a Site User, I can click on the person who has posted to fid their profile and follow them.
  - As a Site User I can easily find new people to follow so that I can make new friends and get new inspiration.